Aleks4512/Stepic_test/README.md

 # Stepic_test
-from home work, python lessons
+from homework, python lessons
+use feature from git